 Brush up on skills or learn something new

-Your mental health needs to keep achieving, especially when you’re not working.
+Your mental health needs to keep improving, especially when you’re not working.
 Having purpose and goals is essential to our well-being.
-That doesn’t change because you’ve been affected by the layoffs, and you’re not on someone’s payroll.
+That doesn’t change because you’ve been affected by the layoffs and are not on someone’s payroll.

 Check out your local education institutes and see if they’re offering anything; this has the bonus of getting you out of the house.
 If not, a fantastic array of free courses is available across the web from top-tier universities like Harvard, Stanford, and Yale and businesses like Google and Microsoft.
 If there was always a skill you wish you had time to learn, now is that time.